smcc93/215-repo/README.md

 # This is the readme for all 215 coursework

-## This is the folder for homeowrk assignments
+## This is the folder for homework assignments

 The website links will be added here